rancher/rke1-docs/docs/config-options/cloud-providers/aws/aws.md

 [AWS Documentation: Subnet tagging for load balancers](https://docs.aws.amazon.com/eks/latest/userguide/load-balancing.html#subnet-tagging-for-load-balancers)

-### Using the Out-of-Tree AWS Cloud Provider for RKE1
+### Using the Out-of-Tree AWS Cloud Provider for RKE

-1. [Node name conventions and other prerequisities ](https://cloud-provider-aws.sigs.k8s.io/prerequisites/) must be followed so that the cloud provider can find the instance.
+1. [Node name conventions and other prerequisites ](https://cloud-provider-aws.sigs.k8s.io/prerequisites/) must be followed so that the cloud provider can find the instance.
 RKE provisioned clusters don't support configuring `providerID`.

 :::note